Waqar-ukaea/dagmc-basics/README.md

     cd /opt/dagmc-basics/

-To visualise outputs with paraview will need to get output files onto local system (https://docs.docker.com/storage/volumes/ or https://docs.docker.com/engine/reference/commandline/container_cp/).
+To visualise outputs with paraview you will need to get output files onto local system (https://docs.docker.com/storage/volumes/ or https://docs.docker.com/engine/reference/commandline/container_cp/).
 Or alternatively setup x11 forwarding for your container but I dont know how to do that.